rainforestapp/FrontendPractices/FolderStructure.md

 For our unit tests we often need mock data.
 We put this in a separate file so it can be used by other modules too.

 ## Nested Components
-If a component is only used within another component and never shared, we nest the folder inside another.
+If you are very certain that a component will only be used inside another (as a child component) and will not be shared, we nest the folder inside another.
 Like this:

 ```
 SomeComponent